ocariot/docker-swarm/README.md

 ```sh
 $ sudo ocariot update
 ```

+*Optional parameters:*

+- `--version` - Defines the version to which you want to migrate the software.
+For example: `sudo ocariot update --version 1.3.3`;

 ## 5. Uninstall
 Interface used to uninstall the OCARIoT platform, this includes removing pre-scheduled backups.
 Running services will be stopped.